sunface/rust-by-practice/en/src/compound-types/enum.md

         // depends on the variant of `self`
         // `self` has type `&List`, and `*self` has type `List`, matching on a
         // concrete type `T` is preferred over a match on a reference `&T`
-        // After Rust 2018 you can use self here and tail (with no ref) below as well,
+        // after Rust 2018 you can use self here and tail (with no ref) below as well,
         // rust will infer &s and ref tail.
         // See https://doc.rust-lang.org/edition-guide/rust-2018/ownership-and-lifetimes/default-match-bindings.html
         match *self {
             // Can't take ownership of the tail, because `self` is borrowed;
-            // Instead take a reference to the tail Cons(_, ref tail) => 1 + tail.len(),
+            // instead take a reference to the tail Cons(_, ref tail) => 1 + tail.len(),
             // Base Case: An empty list has zero length Nil => 0